Premium Pension Limited

-which provides a range of products and services to clients based in over 10 states of Nigeria.
+which provides a range of products and services to clients based in all 36 states of Nigeria, including the F.C.T.
 Premium Pension Limited is licensed by the National Pension Commission in December 2005, under the new Pension Reform Act, 2004.
-The company took off in 2005 with an initial share capital of ₦500 million but has grown to a total shareholders’ funds of ₦1.3 billion.
+The company took off in 2005 with an initial share capital of ₦500 million but has grown to a total shareholders’ funds of ₦1 Trillion.

-The National Pension Commission

-The vision of the organization is to ensure the prompt payment of retirement benefits and promote a sustainable pension industry that positively impacts on the economic development of Nigeria.

-Their mission is to be an effective regulate and supervisor that ensures the safety of pension assets and fair return on investment, using appropriate technology, with highly skilled and motivated staff.